ananthakumaran/u/README.md

 *structure*
 object is defined using { key: specForValue, ... }
-tuple is defined using
+array is defined using ['array', specForValue ]
-['tuple', specForValueAtIndexZero, specForValueAtIndexOne, ...]
+tuple is defined using ['tuple', specForValueAtIndexZero, specForValueAtIndexOne, ...]

 *domain*
 domain is defined using [domainName, arg1, arg2, ...]